 27. Have movie night with Redbox.
 Date night at the movies is easily $40 if you buy two tickets, popcorn and drinks.
 Go out a couple of times and throw in one DVD purchase, and you’ve spent about $100 just to watch a few movies.
 Redbox lets you rent movies for $1 per day — enough said.

 28. Switch to generic prescriptions.
 Kiplinger.com reports that making the switch from name-brand to generic prescriptions can save you thousands per year on the cost of medication, as well as co-pays.

-31. In fact, go generic on food and cosmetics, too.
+29. In fact, go generic on food and cosmetics, too.
 You know there’s no real difference between Cheerios and Safeway Toasted Oats, so why pay an extra $4 per box?
-Same goes for most drugstore makeup — my favorite brand NYX is just as good as Mac and a fraction of the cost.
+Same goes for most drugstore makeup — my favorite brand NYX is just as good as Mac at a fraction of the cost.
 Sure, a few products are hit or miss, but overall, switching to generic brands when shopping can save 20 percent or more.

 30. Drop cable for Hulu or Netflix.
 How many hours a day do you waste sitting in front of the TV?
 Better yet, how much money are you wasting paying for premium cable?
 Hulu Plus and Netflix are only about $8 a month, and you’ll become much more productive once you no longer have 1,200 channels to flip through all day.

 31. Order your glasses online.
 There’s no law that says you have to buy your frames from your optometrist’s office.
 After an eye exam, take your prescription and shop online for a deeply discounted pair of frames.
-There won’t be any friendly assistant to ensure they fit just right, but hey, you’re saving serious dough!
+There won’t be a friendly assistant to ensure they fit just right, but hey, you’re saving serious dough!